 Every treatment a the Gwandanlan Day Spa aspires to promote wellness and balance.
 During your stay, partake in one or several decadent spa treatments.

 Frequently asked questions

-Where is Orpheus Island? located by 110 kilometres north of Townsville and 45 kilometres east of Ingham.
+Where is Orpheus Island?
+Located 110 kilometres north of Townsville and 45 kilometres east of Ingham.

 How to get to Orpheus Island?
-Transfers is by a spectacular 30 minute helicopter flight from Townsville.
+Transfers are by a spectacular 30-minute helicopter flight from Townsville.

 Who owns Orpheus Island?
-Owned by the Morris Family and is part of the exclusive Northern Escape Collection.
+This island is owned by the Morris Family and is part of the exclusive Northern Escape Collection.